processing-js/processing-js/README.md

 1. Lint: `$> grunt`
 2. Test: `$> node test`

-If step 1. gives you a "grunt: command not found" or similar error, run `npm install -g grunt` to make sure grunt is globally installed as CLI command.
+If step 1. gives you a "grunt: command not found" or similar error, run `npm install -g grunt-cli` to make sure grunt is globally installed as CLI command.

 The test script accepts the following arguments: